-All Subrecipients must comply with guidelines contained in the applicable Competitive Funding Opportunity (CFO) and/or Non-Competitive Funding Opportunity (NCFO) Program Supplementals, relevant statutes, and/or written directives from Cal OES.
+All Subrecipients must comply with guidelines contained in the applicable Competitive Funding Opportunity (CFO) or Non-Competitive Funding Opportunity (NCFO) Program Supplementals, relevant statutes, and/or written directives from Cal OES.
 In the event the guidelines are inconsistent with the provisions of this handbook, the CFO or NCFO supersedes the provisions of this handbook.

 Cal OES may modify and/or impose additional conditions not outlined in this handbook.
-Modifications or exceptions to these provisions may be made in writing by the Grant Subaward Authorized Agent or designee.
+Requests for modifications or exceptions to these provisions may be made in writing by the Grant Subaward Authorized Agent or designee to their assigned Cal OES Grants Analyst.